0x48piraj/wrong8007/README.md

 Use the `WHITELIST` param:

-* `WHITELIST=1`: Listed devices are ignored; any unlisted device triggers execution.
 * `WHITELIST=0` _(default)_: Listed devices trigger execution; all other devices are ignored.
+* `WHITELIST=1`: Listed devices are ignored; any non-matching add/remove event triggers execution.

+> [!CAUTION]
+> Whitelist mode is intentionally broad.
+Unlisted USB activity may trigger execution unexpectedly.

 **Example:**